Information for Authors

 No article should be submitted which is being offered to any other Journal for prior or simultaneous publication.
 Authors should examine a recent issue of Forestry and follow the advice on presentation and submission given below to save time and avoid unnecessary correspondence.
 Authors will be asked to grant the Institute of Chartered Foresters a sole and exclusive licence to publish the paper for the full period of copyright throughout the world.

-Two types of article will be considered for publication:
+Three types of article will be considered for publication:

 - Original articles describe advances in knowledge and understanding based on analysis of data.